Christian List

-Christian List (born 1973) is a German philosopher and political scientist who serves as professor of philosophy and decision theory at the Ludwig Maximilian University of Munich and co-director of the Munich Center for Mathematical Philosophy.
+Christian List (born 1973) is a German philosopher and political scientist who serves as professor of philosophy and decision theory at LMU Munich and co-director of the Munich Center for Mathematical Philosophy.
 He was previously professor of political science and philosophy at the London School of Economics.
 List's research interests relate to social choice theory, formal epistemology, political philosophy, and the philosophy of social science.

 Born in Nastätten, Germany, on 7 November 1973, List earned his Bachelor of Arts and Master of Philosophy degrees at St Peter's College, and his Doctor of Philosophy degree at Nuffield College, both University of Oxford.
-He was elected to the British Academy in 2014, the United Kingdom's national academy for the humanities and social sciences.
+In the Fall of 2011, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
+List was elected to the British Academy in 2014, the United Kingdom's national academy for the humanities and social sciences.